What is Sanfilippo Syndrome?

-Children with Sanfilippo Syndrome are born with a change in their DNA so their bodies are unable to breakdown heparan sulfate, a natural cellular waste.
+Children with Sanfilippo are born with a change in their DNA so their bodies are unable to breakdown heparan sulfate, a natural cellular waste.
 Instead, their bodies and particularly brains become clogged with toxic levels.

 What Are the Symptoms and Prognosis?

 The effects of Sanfilippo start at birth, but don’t become noticeable until 2-6 years old.
 As the toxins build up because of Sanfilippo, the cellular damage progresses.
 Relentless and devastating, Sanfilippo has 100% mortality rate, with children typically passing away in their early teens.

 How Is Sanfilippo Diagnosed?

 It often takes years to receive a correct diagnosis of Sanfilippo Syndrome.
 Due to its rarity and lack of physician awareness, a child’s symptoms are often classified as developmental delay and/or Autism until a thorough medical workup is done to identify the underlying cause.